Resources and Documents

 With each new set of Ranked Battle regulations in the Battle Stadium, adjustments may be made to the list of permitted Pokémon.
 See below for details.

-Regulation Set F runs until April 30, 2024, at 23:59 UTC.
+Regulation Set H runs until January 5, 2025, at 23:59 UTC.

 Sometimes, a new set of regulations may come into effect midway through a tournament that spans multiple days (for example, a Regional Championship).
 If this happens, the tournament will continue with the format it started with until the end of the event.
-Singleday Premier Events held as side events at such locations should use the format that is live on the day they occur.
+Single-day Premier Events held as side events at such locations should use the format that is live on the day they occur.

-1.2.1 Regulation Set F
+1.2.1 Regulation Set H

 During this series of play, the following additional restrictions will be in place on the Pokémon used in battle.

-Paldea Pokédex No. 001–398, Kitakami Pokédex No. 001–200, and Blueberry Pokédex No. 001–239, 241, and 242, as well as certain other Pokémon are eligible to participate.
+Paldea Pokédex No. 001–375 and 388–392, Kitakami Pokédex No. 001–196, and Blueberry Pokédex No. 001–235, as well as certain other Pokémon are eligible to participate.
 Certain Pokémon may not be used.

 Only Pokémon obtained in the Pokémon Scarlet or Pokémon Violet games— including those found in The Hidden Treasure of Area Zero DLC—or those transferred from Pokémon HOME are eligible.